survivalcrziest/survivalcrziest.github.io/index.md

 ## In this Site
 [The GenAI Discovery Project](ai/index.md) is where I share my learning in public.

 If you're a Product Leader, Product Manager or UX Designer feeling lost in the GenAI maze, you'll find resources here that will help you chart a clear path forward.

+I also write a weekly newsletter with curated resources for AI Product Leaders: [The Product Leadership Journal](https://productleadershipjournal.substack.com)

 ## Collaboration